Palo Duro Canyon: History

-Charles N. Gould made a geologic map of the canyon and named the formations in 1905.
+Charles N. Gould made a geological map of the canyon and named the formations in 1905.

 In 1931, a major landowner signed a two-year contract with the local chamber of commerce to allow public access to the canyon.
 The upper section of the canyon was purchased by the State of Texas in 1934 and turned into the 20000 acre Palo Duro Canyon State Park.
 Amarillo is the largest city near Palo Duro Canyon State Park, but the smaller city of Canyon is nearer.
 In 1976, Palo Duro Canyon State Park was designated as a National Natural Landmark by the National Park Service.

-Seven units of the Civilian Conservation Corps developed the park from 1933 until 1937.
-Four groups of veterans, two groups of African Americans, and one junior group took part in various construction projects, starting with the construction of Park Road 5, a two-lane road from the rim to the floor of the canyon.
-Other projects included the headquarters building, culverts, low-water crossings, bridges, Spring House, Well House, the Coronado Lodge interpretive center, 4 overnight cabins known as Cow Camp, and the 3 rim cabins.
+Seven companies of the Civilian Conservation Corps (CCC) developed the park from 1933 until 1937.
+Companies 1821, 1823 and 1824 made up of military veterans, companies 2875 and 2876 made up of African Americans, and company 894, a junior group of young men 17 to 25, took part in various construction projects, starting with the construction of Park Road 5, a two-lane road from the rim to the floor of the canyon.
+The workers used dynamite to blast away difficult areas for the road, but most work was done with hand tools such as pickaxes, shovels and wheelbarrows.

+Other CCC projects included the headquarters building, culverts, low-water crossings, bridges, Spring House, Well House, the Coronado Lodge interpretive center, 4 overnight cabins known as Cow Camp, and the 3 rim cabins.
 In addition, picnic and camping areas were built, complete with tables, seats, fireplaces, and garbage receptacles.

-The Texas Department of Transportation has built bridges over Water crossings 1, 2, and 6 to allow motorists easier access during and after heavy rains.
-Paving work has been completed at the Juniper Multi-use Area, with the addition of utilities pending.
-Campsites and pavilions have also been added, along with several hiking trails.

 Tourism and activities

 Palo Duro Canyon is part of the Texas State Parks system under Texas Parks and Wildlife.
-Day entry in to the park is covered by the Texas Parks Pass.
+Day entry into the park is covered by the Texas Parks Pass.